St Aloysius' College, Highgate: History

 St Aloysius' College was founded in 1879 by the Brothers of Mercy as a Roman Catholic private boarding and day school and then a grammar school.
 The control of the college was passed to the De La Salle Brothers in 1960.
 It turned comprehensive in 1971 with the reorganisation of the English education system, and merged with local boys' comprehensive St. William of York in the 1980s.

 The school went through a turbulent period during the 1990s with declining academic standards and the subsequent loss of its sixth form.
 It reopened the sixth form in September 2010 and admitted a small number of girls.
 It was awarded the Sportsmark and Artsmark awards.
 It also featured in a Dispatches special on Channel 4 TV documentary Undercover Teacher.

 The school is used by the National Youth Theatre for many of its auditions and courses.

 Academics

 Pupils usually take 10 or 11 GCSE subjects.

 The sixth form is part of a collaboration of local schools in the area known as the Islington Sixth Form Consortium.
 Fourteen AS Level and four A2 subjects and a number of BTEC courses were available in 2012.

 Ofsted inspection

 The school underwent Ofsted inspection in November 2018, receiving a Grade 3 ("Requires Improvement").
-Effectiveness of leadership and management and Personal development, behaviour and welfare were graded as good.In 2022 they recived a Good.
+Effectiveness of leadership and management and personal development, behaviour and welfare were graded as 'good'.
+In 2022 they received a 'good'.